Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Abstract

 \section{Abstract}

-Accurate medical image segmentation is essential for clinical diagnosis and treatment planning.
-While recent interactive foundation models (e.g., nnInteractive) enhance generalization through large-scale multimodal pretraining, they still depend on precise prompts and often perform below expectations in contexts that are underrepresented in their training data.
-We present AtlasSegFM, an atlas-guided framework that customizes available foundation models to clinical contexts with a single annotated example.
-The core innovations are: 1) a pipeline that provides context-aware prompts for foundation models via registration between a context atlas and query images, and 2) a test-time adapter to fuse predictions from both atlas registration and the foundation model.
-Extensive experiments across public and in-house datasets spanning multiple modalities and organs demonstrate that AtlasSegFM consistently improves segmentation, particularly for small, delicate structures.
-AtlasSegFM provides a lightweight, deployable solution one-shot customization of foundation models in real-world clinical workflows.
-The code will be made publicly available.
+Accurate segmentation of anatomical structures in medical images is essential for diagnosis and treatment planning.
+While recent interactive segmentation foundation models enhance generalization through large-scale multimodal pretraining, they still depend on precise prompts and can fail in underrepresented clinical contexts (e.g., small organs-at-risk).
+We present AtlasSegFM, an atlas-guided framework that customizes off-the-shelf foundation models to new clinical contexts with a single annotated example.
+AtlasSegFM \textbf{1)} performs atlas-query registration to generate context-aware prompts, \textbf{2)} refines the segmentation with a frozen foundation model, and \textbf{3)} applies a lightweight adaptive fusion module to combine atlas priors with foundation-model inputs and predictions.
+Extensive experiments on six public and in-house datasets across radiotherapy and vascular scenarios show consistent gains, with the largest improvements on small and delicate structures.
+AtlasSegFM provides a lightweight, deployable solution for one-shot customization of segmentation foundation models in real-world clinical workflows.